infinispan/infinispan/distribution/src/main/release/all/README.txt

-Infinispan -- a distributed, transactional, highly scalable data structure
+${infinispan.brand.name} -- a distributed, transactional, highly scalable data structure
 ==========================================================================

-This is the "all" Infinispan distribution, which contains the basic library and all additional optional modules.
+This is the "all" ${infinispan.brand.name} distribution, which contains the basic library and all additional optional modules.

    * infinispan-embedded.jar: this is the main jar which is all you need for setting up either a local or a clustered cache.
-If you are running Infinispan in a plain JavaSE environment or in a basic servlet container (such as Tomcat) you will also need to add the Java Transaction API jar (which you can find in the lib directory) This jar also includes support for the following additional features:
+If you are running
+     ${infinispan.brand.name} in a plain JavaSE environment or in a basic servlet container (such as Tomcat) you will also need to add the Java Transaction API jar (which you can find in the lib directory) This jar also includes support for the following additional features: